Raghul2103/Mega-AI_ChatApp/README.md

-# 🚀 Antigravity Multi-Agent AI Orchestration, Observability & Evaluation Engine
+# 🚀  Multi-Agent AI Orchestration, Observability & Evaluation Engine

-Antigravity is a state-of-the-art, production-ready multi-agent AI orchestration, observability, and evaluation system built using the **MERN** stack (MongoDB, Express.js, React, Node.js) and powered by the lightning-fast **Groq API**.
+Mega-AI is a state-of-the-art, production-ready multi-agent AI orchestration, observability, and evaluation system built using the **MERN** stack (MongoDB, Express.js, React, Node.js) and powered by the lightning-fast **Groq API**.

 The platform implements a dynamic routing orchestrator, a rigorous evaluation pipeline, visual real-time telemetry streaming, a separate asynchronous background worker queue, and a self-improving prompt loop.